davenquinn/geologic-patterns/docs/FGDC-documentation.md

 - Add aliases to commonly used lithologic patterns
 - Add a mechanism for dealing with FGDC colors
-- Incorporating the linework and point symbology part of the FGDC standards
+- Incorporate the linework and point symbology part of the FGDC standards
 - Add derived products that can speed adoption of styles on multiple platforms
     - QGIS styles